 The RDCK will provide civic addressing numbers upon request.
 An address may also be assigned prior to a building permit if required for the installation of utilities or delivery of materials.
 The electronic form for requesting an address can be downloaded from the link below.

 It is very important to have a site plan to show where a property is accessed.
 If using a hard copy form, please use the back of the form to draw a detailed diagram of the property boundaries, drive way access and structures.
 If submitting electronically, please use the Public Web Map to provide a site plan (more instructions available on the application form).

-Completed applications, along with payment (cheque or money order) can be emailed to firstname.lastname@example.org or sent by mail to the main office at Box 590, 202 Lakeside Drive, Nelson, BC V1L 5R4.
+Completed applications can be emailed to firstname.lastname@example.org or sent by mail to the main office at Box 590, 202 Lakeside Drive, Nelson, BC V1L 5R4along with payment (cheque or money order).
 A fee of $75.00 is required per address.
 Unfortunately, we cannot accept e-transfers, over the phone or credit card payment.
-We do accept cash or debit at the front desk.
-Address signs are an optional service available for a $40 fee.
+We do accept cash, debit or cheque at the front desk, or online/mobile banking payments once an application has been submitted (dependent on Financial Instituion).

 Civic Addressing for Canada Post

 Canada Post uses local government Civic Addressing to provide their mail delivery services.
 Property owners requiring services from Canada Post will need to provide proof of civic addressing to their local post office.
 Visit the Canada Post Website for more information.

 If a property does not have a civic address, the property owner will need to apply to the RDCK for a civic address.
 Canada Post will be notified by the RDCK once the civic address has been assigned.